Initial testing and ongoing monitoring1

 Triglycerides

-Monitor triglycerides at 1 month, 3 months, 6 months, and then every 6 months thereafter
+Monitor at 1 month, 3 months, 6 months, and then every 6 months thereafter

 Adjusting dosage for adverse reactions